arnfred/Lark/README.md

 More info here: https://learnyousomeerlang.com/dialyzer

+## Type representation

+How do I represent a line containing e.g. `type Bool = True | False`?

+The answer probably depends on what I need to do with the type afterwards:
+* I'd like for a match to know that it is complete
+* I'd like for the type-checker to understand that the values belong to a type
+* I'd like to be able to qualify the type values so that True always refer to the same atom

 ## Next Steps

 This is currently very unfinished.
 Instead of a Trello board, I'm keeping this section as way to think about next steps.